debowin/gpu-parallel-recommender-system/README.md

 * specify path to file with IDs of the users we need to make recommendations for.
 * n is the number of top recommendations to return.

-For example, `parallel_recommenders data/ratings-20k.dat data/movies.dat :: user-ids.txt 10` yields..
+For example, `./parallel_recommenders data/ratings-20k.dat data/movies.dat :: user-ids.txt 10` yields..

  /*** Console Output ***/